 The register of charges must be kept permanently at the registered office of the company; however, the instrument that created the charge must be kept for 8 years from the date of satisfaction of the charge by the said company.

 5. Register of Renewed and Duplicate Share Certificates

-- A company may issue the duplicate share certificate or renew the existing certificates on the happening of certain events.
+- A company may issue a duplicate share certificate or renew the existing certificates on the happening of certain events.

 - Particulars of each of the share certificates issued in exchange for certificates that have been consolidated or subdivided, or in replacement of certificates that have been mutilated, defaced, worn out, or decrepit, or where cages on the reverse have been duly utilized for recording transfers OR In place of certificates that have been destroyed or lost.

 - Must be recorded in a Register of Renewed and Duplicate Share Certificates, which must be kept.

 - The company specifies against the name of the person to whom a certificate has been issued, the date of issue, and the number of certificates instead of which a new certificate has been issued, as well as the required changes specified in the Register of Members by appropriate cross-references in the “Remarks” column.

 - When keeping such a register, it must be kept permanently and in the custody of the company secretary or any other person authorized by the company’s Board.